purohitan/HomeWork/HomeWork_1/sqlalchemy-challenge/README.md

 * Use the t-test to determine whether the difference in the means, if any, is statistically significant.
 Will you use a paired t-test, or an unpaired t-test?
 Why?

+Used paired t-test as both samples (June & December) consist of the same test subjects pvalue is 3.9 degree celsius that means temperature difference between June & December is statistically significant

 ### Temperature Analysis II

 * The starter notebook contains a function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d` and return the minimum, average, and maximum temperatures for that range of dates.